 Personally, I prefer to do it for 30 days rather than based on your goal.
 I think it adds a little less pressure and it’s nice knowing the exact end date.

-Next, consider your obstacles like family and friends.
+Additionally, consider your obstacles like family members and close friends.
 You’ll want to get them on board so they can support your rather than hinder you.
 That means letting them know you won’t be dining out for however long, but if they want to come over for a potluck dinner and game night, you’re in!
 You may even find that your partner or friends want to join you in the challenge as accountability buddies which would be ideal!

 Next, consider how you’re going to manage your finances.
 Some people like using the old school envelope system where they know they need a certain amount of money for the month on essentials, so they pull it out in cash, put it in an envelope and only pull from that for the month.

 Others stick to using their credit cards in order to get the points and since they’re spending less, they know they can pay the balance off in full each month.
 And since your credit score is weighted based on your most recent spending history this may help improve things.

-Step 4: Set yourself up for success!
+Step 4: Plan for success

 Think one thing that shifted a lot for me in doing this was that I have a lot more gratitude for the items i do have.
 I realized how much I spent before on things that didn’t really bring me joy – when in reality I had so much more than millions of people out there.
 Instead today, I’d rather focus on taking care of the things I have and always feel like I have more than enough to be happy.
 I’m not keeping up with anyone but myself.